MohGovIL/Ramzor/README.md

 2. The payload starts with the encoded content as following:

-    1. The payload is a single ”vcert.json” file, serialized and archived as standard zip in binary expression.
+    1. The payload is a single ”vcert.json” file, and serialized as binary expression.

     2. Sample JSON file and field explanation provided below